-This is a varied walk taking in the Surrey hills' ancient forests, heather-filled heathlands and a swimming pond, and on the longer option going via the Devil's Jumps to reach the remote Scots Pine and heather-covered Kettlebury Hill and Hankley Common.
+This is a varied walk taking in the Surrey hills' ancient forests, heather-filled heathlands and a swimming pond, and on the main route going via the Devil's Jumps to reach the remote Scots Pine and heather-covered Kettlebury Hill and Hankley Common.

 The start : Alice Holt Forest and Frensham Ponds

 The walk starts from Bentley, a rural station on the Alton line, and enters the ancient Alice Holt forest.
 In the middle of the 4km walk through the forest is a Visitor Centre (with pay car park), suitable for a morning coffee break.

 Next is some farmland (2 km), and a walk beside a stream (1km) leading to the next highlight.

 Frensham Great Pond is nearly 1 km wide - it's big enough for its own sailing club.
 It is surrounded by forest and heathland, and it is usually possible to swim in it from the sandy beach on the north shore.
 Algae blooms sometimes prevent swimming in late summer (see the Country Park link below for current water status).
 Do not ignore the warning signs if they are up as algae blooms have been linked to dementia.

 After walking around the pond and its beach (1km), you cross Frensham Common via a low hill with views (1km) to the equally picturesque Frensham Little Pond (NT).
 The Frensham ponds were artificially created by a 13th Century Bishop of Winchester to provide fish for his supper when visiting nearby Farnham Castle.